 Special Use Permits may be revoked, canceled, or terminated for a violation of the conditions and provisions of the Special Use Permit for a Telecommunications Tower, or for a material violation of this Law.

-Special Use Permits may be revoked, canceled, or terminated in the event the required NIER certifications are not submitted annually.
+Special Use Permits may be revoked, canceled, or terminated in the event the required NIER certifications are not submitted every 5 years.

 If the holder of a Special Use Permit fails to construct the proposed Telecommunications Tower or the proposed co-location Antennas on an existing Tower within twelve (12) months after the effective date of the Special Use Permit, then such permit and any authorization thereof shall expire on the first anniversary of the effective date, unless an extension is granted by the Board.